rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/discussions/Can_Civium_Be_Hacked.md

-# Can Civium Be Hacked?
+# Can CoCivium Be Hacked?

 **Characters:**
 Mira (a cybersecurity expert)